On the Ground and in the Sky: A Tutorial on Radio Localization in Ground-Air-Space Networks: Research Directions Towards 6G GAS Localization

 With the wider bandwidth and larger number of antennas in 5G, the localization accuracy can attain meter-level \cite{isac_6g_ground}, and in 6G, the localization accuracy is expected to realize centimeter-level.
-This section presents the role key 6G enablers are expected to play in GAS localization systems, addressing critical problems and boosting localization performance.
+This section presents the role key 6G enablers are expected to play in GAS localization systems, exploring their added value and highlighting research directions towards 6G \ac{GAS} localization.